 I thought I had truly found freedom.
 Nobody to judge me, or scold me or beg me to stop.
 Nobody to tell me I was killing myself, or that I had lost too much weight or remind me what a burden I was on my family.
 Complete isolation, and at that point it was the only way I ever felt comfortable.

 It’s embarrassing to think about today.
-And sometimes, it makes me angry when I think about the way I acted; the way I treated people and the way I treated myself.
-I am pretty positive my cheeks are red sitting here writing about my behavior right now, but it’s the truth.
-That is who I was in active addiction.
+Sometimes, it makes me angry when I think about the way I acted, the way I treated people and the way I treated myself – but that is who I was in active addiction.
 I hope I never see her again…

 I thought I was happy…I really did!
 Until it became very clear that I wasn’t anymore, and by then I had dug myself a hole so deep I didn’t believe I would ever find my way out.
 I finally started to realize the drinking was actually killing me when my hair started falling out in clumps, I vomited blood on a few separate occasions and it only took one drink to feel intoxicated.
 I was dizzy and shaky when I wasn’t drinking, and my stomach was swollen.
 My liver was failing me and a doctor in the ER told me if I continued to drink, I would die at a very young age…and just like everything else in my life, I didn’t care…

 I was 30 years old when that doctor told me that.
 Let that sink in for a moment…